girish-lab/Safe-Segmentation-Competition-ICPR-24/readme.md

 ## Dataset details

 The dataset consists of images collected in an unstructured road scenario, driving in adverse weather conditions of rain, fog, lowlight and snow.
 Each individual RGB image has a more detailed near-infrared image (NIR) captured simultaneously.
 The images are collected using JAI FS-3200D-10GE camera.
+The dataset comprises 5000 images, manually selected to represent various adverse weather scenarios, including rain, fog, low light, and snow.
+Each RGB image also has a paired NIR image to provide image enhancement.
+Each image is densely annotated at the pixel level for semantic segmentation, utilizing a label set with a hierarchical structure consisting of 7 labels at level 1 and 30 labels at level 4

 <a align="center" href="https://iddaw.github.io/"> Dataset page</a>